igor27g/Slider/readme.md

 * [Status](#status)

 ## General info
-My project is a silider.
+My project is a slider.
 In this project, I use HTML5, CSS3 and JavaScript(ECMAScript 6).

 ## Screenshots
 ![Example screenshot1](./img/screenshot1.png)